Petersburg, Virginia: Founding

 Petersburg was founded at a strategic point at the fall line of the Appomattox River and settled by English colonists.
 By 1635 they had patented land along the south bank of the Appomattox River as far west as present-day Sycamore Street, and about 1 mi inland.
 In 1646, the Virginia Colony established Fort Henry a short distance from the Appamatuck town, near the falls.
-It provided water power for mills and later industrialization.
+It provided waterpower for mills and later industrialization.
 Col. Abraham Wood sent several famous expeditions out from here in the following years to explore points to the west, as far as the Appalachian Mountains.

 Around 1675, Wood's son-in-law, Peter Jones, who then commanded the fort and traded with the Indians, opened a trading post nearby, known as Peter's Point.
 The Kennon and Bolling families, prominent tobacco planters and traders, also lived in the area and engaged in local politics.
 In 1733, Col. William Byrd II (who founded Richmond at the same time) conceived plans for a city at Peter's Point, to be renamed Petersburgh.
 The Virginia General Assembly formally incorporated both Petersburg and adjacent Blandford on December 17, 1748.
 Wittontown, north of the river, was settled in 1749, and became incorporated as Pocahontas in 1752.
 Petersburg was enlarged slightly in 1762, adding 28 acre to "Old Town".